Boutast/French_Names_In_Music/README.md

 ## Can I participate ?

-Yes, you can participate to the project too.
+Yes, you can participate to the project too, fork the project or create a branch.